 Draining may be performed daily over the course of several days or weeks, until the infection is cleared.
 Some joints, such as the hip, are more difficult to drain with a needle, so you may need surgery.

 If a joint implant becomes infected, you may need surgery to remove the prosthetic device and the surrounding infected tissue.
-An orthopaedic surgeon may replace the device with a temporary antibiotic spacer to manage the infection.
+An orthopedic surgeon may replace the device with a temporary antibiotic spacer to manage the infection.
 This spacer is left in place for a few months while the body heals and the infection is eliminated.
 Doctors then perform a second surgery to implant a new prosthetic joint.

 Infected joints may be treated with a minimally invasive arthroscopic procedure or open surgery, which is called arthrotomy.
 With either approach, doctors remove the infected lining of the joint, in a procedure called synovectomy, and wash the area with fluid to decrease the amount of bacteria there.